 The Deadly Earthquake of Nepal and How this Type 1 Survived Everest

 Svati had read about the Himalayas extensively and was drawn to covering outdoor sports; however, she’d never imagined actually being at the foot of Everest, 17,500 feet (5,300 meters) above sea level where taking a breath only gives you half the oxygen your body is used to getting.
 Her endocrinologist had flat out said that she shouldn’t go.
 You won’t be able to manage your blood sugars, she’d been warned.
-Besides, a CGM is only approved for 10,000 feet and Base Camp, her new office for the next 6-8 weeks, was nearly double that.
-She hadn’t needed to convince her endo — she was going regardless of warnings, not wanting to miss an opportunity of a lifetime to cover the famous documentarian’s work — what was more difficult was convincing her mother.
+Besides, a continuous glucose monitor (CGM) is only approved for 10,000 feet and Base Camp, her new office for the next six to eight weeks, was nearly double that.
+She hadn’t needed to convince her endo—she was going regardless of warnings, not wanting to miss an opportunity of a lifetime to cover the famous documentarian’s work—what was more difficult was convincing her mother.

-With a little over a month to prepare, Svati exercised regularly to be strong enough for the rigorous 9-day hike to Base Camp.
-She found a sublet for her New York city apartment and convinced — not without difficulty — her insurance company to ship her an extra three months’ worth of diabetes supplies.
-In the end, for what was meant to be a two month stay in Nepal, she arranged for access to six months of supplies.
-“I needed to take 2 or 3 times more of my normal supplies, 2 Dexcoms, and a back up pump.
+With a little over a month to prepare, Svati exercised regularly to be strong enough for the rigorous nine-day hike to Base Camp.
+She found a sublet for her New York city apartment and convinced—not without difficulty—her insurance company to ship her an extra three months’ worth of diabetes supplies.
+In the end, for what was meant to be a two-month stay in Nepal, she arranged for access to six months of supplies.
+“I needed to take two or three times more of my normal supplies, two Dexcoms and a back up pump.
 If the pump didn’t work, I needed enough syringes and enough long acting insulin to maintain my diabetes.
 I had to prepare for insulin bottles breaking or freezing along the way; I had to prepare for everything,” she explains.

 At 11:56 a.m.
 NST an earthquake with a 7.8 magnitude broke open Nepal, its epicenter east of Lamjung District at Barpak, Gorkha.
 Svati stopped typing on her laptop and exited her employer’s tent.
 Breashears was somewhere up the mountain at either Camp I or II.
 The quake lasted nearly a minute and when it was done, it had killed nearly 9,000 people.
 At the time, the threat of an avalanche was far from the journalist’s mind.
 Outside the tent, she turned to two men nearby.
 “Earthquake?” she’d asked.